jdswinbank/Comet/figures/README.rst

 reactor and storing the event database on tmpfs (ie, a RAM disk).
 The latencies are in the three appropriately named log files.

-The pythons script plots histograms showing how the latencies compare.
+The Python script plots histograms showing how the latencies compare.